FusionAuth/fusionauth-example-template/QUICKSTART-INSTRUCTIONS.md

 add title, description, section, and icon items so that the Quickstart shows up at the right place in the nav, and with the right name and icon.

 In the Quickstart, take the reader through the building of an application.

+This should include the following sections:

+* Intro
+* Prerequisites
+* General Architecture
+* Getting Started
+* Authentication
+* Customization
+* Run the application
+* Next steps
+* Troubleshooting

+You can look at https://fusionauth.io/docs/quickstarts/quickstart-ruby-rails-web for examples of the content.
+We may abstract some of this out to components, but for now, copy/pasta it.

 ## Code References
 To reference code, you'll use a plugin named `RemoteCode` to pull code out of your example application code and insert it